reasonwithoutrestraint/site/README.md

 		- "Evolution and the Normativity of Epistemic Reasons"
 		- "Coming to Terms with Contingency : Humean Constructivism About Practical Reason"
 		- "In Defense of Future Tuesday Indifference"
-	- Chapter: Julia Marokovits - "Kantian Internalism" in _Moral Reason_
+		- Essay: Katia Vavova - "Evolutionary Debunking of Moral Realism"
+	Critics:
+		- "A Problem for Ambitious Metanormative Constructivism" by Nadeem J. Z. Hussain
+		- "The Appeal and Limits of Constructivism" by T. M. Scanlon
-	- Essay: David Enoch - "Can There Be a Global, Interesting, Coherent Constructivism About Practical Reason?"
+		- David Enoch - "Can There Be a Global, Interesting, Coherent Constructivism About Practical Reason?"
 	- Harry Frankfurt, "Freedom of the Will and the Concept of a Person"
+	- "Expressivism and Constructivism" by James Lenman
+	- Michael Smith, "A Constituvist theory of reasons"
 - Attitude-dependent Naturalism
 	- Book: Michael Smith - _The Moral Problem_ (chs.
 3-5) (non-reductive analytic)
 	- Book: Kevin DeLapp - _Moral Realism_ (reductive synthetic)